Brauckhoff/Group-Project/README.md

 - see Shell script: `getContigInfo.sh`
   - all quality information is contained in one output file

-2. combine all data into one DataFrame
+2. combine all the data (rRNA, tRNA, quality) into one DataFrame
 - see Python script: `RNA_data.py`
 - see Table 12 (in Excel file)